Student mobility

 Bilateral agreements

-The bilateral agreements give Slovenian students the possibility to apply for study exchange as well as scholarship in calls for application of foreign institutions.
+The bilateral agreements give Slovenian students the possibility to apply for study exchange as well as scholarships in calls for applications from foreign governments.

 Students study visits outside international programmes and bilateral schemes

-The Ministry of Culture (MK) awards every year scholarships for education and training abroad in arts and culture.
-The call for application usually comes out in April and it is published online on the webpage of the Ministry.
+The Ministry of Culture awards every year scholarships for education and training abroad in arts and culture.
+The call for application usually comes out in April and it is published online on the website of the ministry.

-The public fund supports the students who decide to go abroad to acquire the full educational in the programme of Ad futura scholarship for study abroad.
-Scholarships are available to post-graduate candidates in natural science, technics and health, and postgraduate candidates in all fields except arts and cultures.
-Scholarships should cover the fees and living expenses.
+The Fund supports students who decide to go abroad to acquire a full education through the programme of Ad futura scholarship for study abroad.
+Scholarships are available to post-graduate candidates.
+Scholarships cover the fees and living expenses.

 Assessment and recognition of knowledge

 The competent authority to assess and recognise the level of educational qualification acquired abroad for continuing education in Slovenian is the educational institution on which the candidate wishes to continue education.
-The competent authority to assess the educational qualification for employment in Slovenia is the Ministry of education, science and sport, the seat of the ENIC-NARIC centre.
+The competent authority to assess the educational qualification for employment in Slovenia is the Ministry of Education, the seat of the ENIC-NARIC centre.

 Academic staff mobility

-The aspiration of higher education staff mobility is supported by the Minimal standards for election for appointment of higher education teachers, research staff and higher education staff at higher education institutions.
-They specify that candidates should submit alongside applicable bibliography, provable citations in scientific literature, and positive evaluation by reporters for election to a title, evidence on successful participation in the international realm, as well.
-To be elected to a title assistant professor or research fellow, candidates have to be active in international realm.
-Under special conditions for election to a title associate professor or senior research fellow and professor or research counsellor, the criteria state that candidates shall purse after completed doctoral studies no less than 3 months continuously research or pedagogical activities at a quality foreign university or research institutions.
+The aspiration of higher education staff mobility is supported by the Minimal standards for election for appointment of HE teachers, research staff and higher education staff at HEIs.
+They specify that candidates should submit alongside applicable bibliography, provable citations in scientific literature, and positive evaluation by reporters for election to a title, evidence of successful participation in the international realm, as well.
+To be elected to the title of assistant professor or research fellow, candidates must be active in the international realm.
+Under special conditions for election to the title associate professor or senior research fellow and professor or research counsellor, the criteria state that candidates shall pursue after completing doctoral studies no less than 3 months of continuous research or pedagogical activities at a quality foreign university or research institution.

 The exchange of higher education staff is pursued in international programmes, such as Erasmus+ and CEEPUS, bi- or multilateral agreements, programmes or schemes that are coordinated by educational institutions alone or their international offices.

-International programmes for promotion of short-cycle tertiary and higher education teachers
+International programmes for the promotion of short-cycle tertiary and higher education teachers

-The Erasmus+ programme is the manifested and leading programme for mobility of teachers and education staff in short-cycle tertiary and higher education.
-The teachers have got the opportunity to perform 8 hours of lectures at a higher education institution in one of the programme or partner countries, namely as part of the short-term staff mobility of 2 days (5 days from and into partner countries) to 2 months.
-The education staff and teachers improve their competence in the scope of various trainings (participation at an international week abroad, job shadowing, attending a workshop, study visit) of 2 days to 2 months at any institution abroad that has the capacity to impart the knowledge and share experience the staff needs to improve the quality of own work, as well as for professional and personal development.
-In the Erasmus+ programme and its predecessor from 2007 to 2016, this kind of teaching and training was pursued by over 4,100 higher education teachers and other education staff.
+The Erasmus+ programme is the manifested and leading programme for the mobility of teachers and education staff in short-cycle tertiary and higher education.
+The teachers have the opportunity to perform 8 hours of lectures at an HEI in one of the programme or partner countries, namely as part of the short-term staff mobility of 2 days (5 days from and into partner countries) to 2 months.
+The education staff and teachers improve their competence in the scope of various trainings (participation at an international week abroad, job shadowing, attending a workshop, study visit) of 2 days to 2 months at any institution abroad that can impart the knowledge and share experience the staff needs to improve the quality of own work, as well as for professional and personal development.
+In the Erasmus+ programme and its predecessor from 2007 to 2016, this kind of teaching and training was pursued by over 4,100 HE teachers and other education staff.

-The CEEPUS is a regional programme for the exchange activities of higher education teachers (weekly to monthly) through the implementation of visiting lectures at a higher education institution in member countries that include a 6-hour pedagogical obligation in all 5 days of mobility.
+The CEEPUS is a regional programme for the exchange activities of HE teachers (weekly to monthly) through the implementation of visiting lectures at a HEI in member countries that include a 6-hour pedagogical obligation in all 5 days of mobility.
 The programme operates based on networks.
 Individual universities, faculties and their departments set up a network of similar or complementary study content.